wanghongsheng01/HelloPatternDesign/StrategyDucks/StrategyDucks/README.md

 ## Why
 >Why (the Seprate Strategy is benefit to Design)? <br>
->We should NOT program to an implementation!  we are setting the behaviors to concrete classes (by instantiating<br>
+>We should NOT program to an implementation!  we are setting the behaviors to concrete classes (by `instantiating`<br>
-a behavior class like FlyWithWings and assigning it to our behavior reference variable), we could easily change that<br>
+`a behavior class like FlyWithWings` and `assigning it to our behavior reference variable`), we could easily change that<br>
-at runtime.
+at runtime dynamicly.

 ## How
 >How (to design Strategy Pattern)?<br>
->Take a moment and think about how you would implement a duck so that its behavior could change at runtime.<br>
+>Take a moment and think about how you would implement a duck so that its behavior could change at runtime dynamicly.<br>
->The key is that a Duck will now delegate its flying behavior, instead of using flying methods defined in the Duck class (or subclass).
+>The key is that a Duck will now `delegate its flying behavior`, instead of using flying methods defined in the Duck class (or subclass).
 > Since `the flyBehavior instance variable` is an interface type, we could (through polymorphism) dynamically<br>
 assign a different `FlyBehavior implementation class` at runtime.